 The film documents a portion of the Egyptian experience, from the vantage point of four different individuals.
-Safwat Samaan, a Coptic political activist; Francis Amin Mohareb, owner of the largest collection of historical negatives in Egypt (both based in Luxor); Alaa El-Dib, a socialist writer; and Awatef Mahmoud, a 3-D designer (both based in Cairo).
+Safwat Samaan, a Coptic political activist; Francis Amin Mohareb, owner of the largest collection of historical negatives in Egypt (both based in Luxor); Alaa El-Dib, a socialist writer; and Awatef Mahmoud, a 3-D designer (the last two both based in Cairo).
 Shafik began the process of making the film prior to the 2011 revolution.
 Her initial intention was to document the rampant corruption and destruction of Luxor, and the impact it was having on the city’s population.
 When the revolution occurred this path was diverted.
 As the initial euphoria gave way to disillusionment and tragedy for many, Shafik felt compelled to pour the frustration into her work.
 As she explains, “The four protagonists and their stories reflect my own development from hope to depression, up to finding new means to cope with failed expectations or – in other words – with the fading fragrance of revolution.”

-Here’s an extended trailer:
+Here’s an extended trailer.